Biomedical Imaging Research Facilities | NYU Langone Health

 Additional resources include an intraoperative MR scanner at Kimmel Pavilion, various MR, PET, and CT scanners at Perlmutter Cancer Center, and many other outpatient and inpatient scanners throughout the NYU Langone network.

-Our research headquarters houses a state-of-the-art RF engineering laboratory equipped with precision circuit routers, dielectric probes, network analyzers, three-dimensional (3D) printers, and other specialized equipment for design, prototyping, construction, diagnostics and repair of RF coils, anatomical housings, and biomorphic phantoms.
+Our state-of-the-art RF engineering laboratory at 660 First Avenue is equipped with precision circuit routers, dielectric probes, network analyzers, three-dimensional (3D) printers, and other specialized equipment for design, prototyping, construction, diagnostics and repair of RF coils, anatomical housings, and biomorphic phantoms.

 Phantom Laboratory

-A dedicated phantom laboratory, located across the hall from the RF engineering laboratory, contains reagents and materials for the synthesis of substances that mimic tissue characteristics of interest.
+A dedicated phantom laboratory, located at 660 First Avenue, across the hall from the RF engineering laboratory, holds reagents and materials for the synthesis of substances that mimic tissue characteristics of interest.

 Machine Shop

-A machine shop, equipped with a lathe, a milling machine, a bench press drill, sawing machines, and other material-shaping hardware is located in the basement of our headquarters.
+A machine shop, equipped with a lathe, a milling machine, a bench press drill, sawing machines, and other material-shaping hardware is in the basement of 660 First Avenue.

 Combined with the RF laboratory, this resource allows us to build complete medical imaging device prototypes from scratch and to significantly modify existing devices for research purposes.